 The project has also been conditioned to comply with mitigation measure requirements of the Traffic Engineer Manager outlined in the memoranda dated May 11, 2020, for review of the traffic impact analysis for TIS 19-023.
-Mitigation measures, in addition to payment of required fees, include the installation of a traffic signals with protected left-turn phasing at the following intersections: Bryan and Ashlan Avenues prior to the occupancy of 200 homes; Hayes and Ashlan Avenues prior to the occupancy of 100 homes; Hayes and Dakota Avenues prior to the occupancy of 200 homes; Hayes and Shields Avenues prior to the occupancy of 100 homes; and, Polk and Shields Avenues prior to the occupancy of 400 homes.
+Mitigation measures, in addition to payment of required fees, include the installation of a traffic signals with protected left-turn phasing at the following intersections: Bryan and Ashlan Avenues prior to the occupancy of 200 homes; Hayes and Ashlan Avenues prior to the occupancy of 100 homes; Hayes and Dakota Avenues prior to the occupancy of 300 homes; Polk and Dakota Avenues prior to the occupancy of 200 homes; Hayes and Shields Avenues prior to the occupancy of 100 homes; and, Polk and Shields Avenues prior to the occupancy of 400 homes.